 Get a bunch of inflatables, games, and activities together, like the old Nickelodeon games (Super Sloppy Double Dare).

-Set it up for a Friday afternoon and have listeners take a day off and come play with you.
+Set it up for a Friday afternoon and have listeners take a day off and come play.

 Lemonade stands and summer go hand in hand.
-Why not take your morning show out every Friday morning, or on a Saturday, and set up for a few hours to give away lemonade and stickers.
+Why not take the morning show out on Friday or Saturday (or both), to give away lemonade.

-You could do it for charity, or better yet…find a kid that is doing their lemonade stand and become the promoter for it.
+Accept donations for charity, or better yet…find a kid and become the promoter for their lemonade stand.

 Cool Down Zones

-Set up a water mister, fans and give away a water bottle, an ice cream, a lemonade, whatever.
+Set up a water mister, fans, and give away a water bottle, ice cream, lemonade, etc. It could be the most popular booth at the local fair.

 Crash Your Cookout